iShares 7-10 Year Treasury Bond ETF

 RockFlow Model Forecast: Three Scenarios for 2026

-Based on the comprehensive analysis provided, here is a 12-month outlook for IEF:
+Based on a comprehensive analysis, here is a 12-month outlook for IEF:

 12-Month Outlook for IEF